gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/1_Connect.rst

    Output Device: Taken from the system standard and can be changed in the settings Input Device: Taken from the system standard and can be changed in the settings

- Note: As of now Positional sound and non Positional sound, work as two isolated voice chats.
+ Note: As of now, Positional sound and non-Positional sound work as two isolated voice chats.
- To hear each other all parties have to be in the same state.
+ To hear each other, all parties have to be in the same state.

 6. **Server**